Theodore Lindsay, PhD

 thlindsay1 at gmail dot com

-I am a postoctoral scholar working in the Dickinson Lab at the California Institute of Technology.
-I am broadly interested in how a nervous system endows an animal with agency in the world around it.
+I completed my postdoctoral training in the Dickinson Lab at the California Institute of Technology.
+Broadly my neuroscience intrests focused on how a nervous system endows an animal with agency in the world around it.
 To generate behavior, an animal's nervous system must respond to incoming sensory information and respond with the appropriate motor acts.
 This is a challenging problem since it requires neural networks that can decode a constant stream of information arriving from an array of diverse sensors; transform this information into motor commands that will produce a desired response; and do this within the constraints placed by the physics of the body.
 Moreover, this operation must be updated in real time, since the movement itself will change what the animal senses.
 Finally, the operation should account for the internal desires and intention of the animal: is it searching for food? courting a mate? defending a resource? recovering from illness of injury?
 I view behavior as the result of a continuous loop in which reaction is fused with intention, transformed into action that updates sensation.

 Motor control of flight in flies